rstudio/rstudio-conf-2022-program/sessions/teaching-data-science/teaching-bilingual-classes-tidymodels-scikit.md

 session_slug: teaching-data-science
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: "Teaching \"bilingual\" classes with {tidymodels} and scikit-learn"
+talk_title: "Translating from {tidymodels} and scikit-learn: Lessons from a 'bilingual' course."
 # A short version of the title, suitable for small displays
-talk_title_short: Teaching "bilingual" classes with {tidymodels} and scikit-learn
+talk_title_short: Translating from {tidymodels} and scikit-learn
 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers: